PinMeTo/documentation/README.md

 Insights for Google and Facebook can be queried through the API v3 OpenAPI interface.
 Documentation for API v3 is found after logging in to the PinMeTo platform in [Account Settings](https://places.pinmeto.com/account-settings/) under API > Documentation.
 For testing purposes, some parameters will be filled with account data.

-If unable to login, use this link instead (https://api.pinmeto.com/documentation/v3/) to access the page anonymously.
+If you do not have an account to login with you can access the page anonymously using this link (https://api.pinmeto.com/documentation/v3/).

 ## Reviews API Reference